hoardinghopes/embodying-buber/src/posts/post-3.md

 tags: [interludes, awareness]
 epistemic:
   status: 5.
 I'm happy with this – it's an experiential experiment.
 I've done my bit, so it's time for you to do yours.
   effort: 2.
-This writing just flowed out
+This writing just flowed out.
 ---

 1. Stand in front of a wall, at least two metres away from it.